Pros & Cons of Using Retirement Funds to Pay for College

 • Loans from a 401(k) allow borrowing without immediate tax consequences, but leaving a job may trigger immediate repayment obligations, turning the loan into a taxable withdrawal.

-• Alternatives to using retirement funds include scholarships, federal student loans, Parent PLUS loans, and private student loans, which may be less risky for retirement savings.
+• Alternatives to using retirement funds include scholarships, federal student loans, Parent PLUS Loans, and private student loans, which may be less risky for retirement savings.

 • Balancing financial security with supporting a child’s education is essential; exploring various funding options can help maintain future financial stability.

-A Few Pros of Using Retirement Funds to Pay for College
+Pros of Using Retirement Funds to Pay for College

 If you already have the money saved up, there can be some upsides to taking money out of your retirement funds so that your child won’t need to take out student loans.

-You May Be Able to Avoid an Early Withdrawal Penalty
+May Avoid an Early Withdrawal Penalty

 If you have an individual retirement account (IRA), taking an early withdrawal typically results in income taxes on the withdrawal amount plus a 10% penalty.
-However, if you withdraw funds for qualified higher education expenses, the 10% penalty is waived .
+However, if you withdraw funds for qualified higher education expenses, the 10% penalty is waived.

 That said, the withdrawn funds will still be considered taxable as income.
 Also, this tax break does not apply to 401(k) accounts.
 But if you roll over your 401(k) into an IRA, then you would be able to withdraw the funds from the IRA and avoid the penalty.

-You May Be Able to Avoid Taxes Altogether
+May Avoid Taxes Altogether

 If you have a Roth IRA, you can withdraw up to the amount you’ve contributed to the account over the years without any tax consequences at all.

-You’re Paying Interest to Yourself With a 401(k) Loan
+Paying Interest to Yourself With a 401(k) Loan

 In addition to allowing you to take early withdrawals, some 401(k) plans also let you borrow from the amount you’ve already saved and earned over the years.